MayankNCodes/InstagramChecker/README.md

 # Instagram Account Existence Checker

-An OSINT Tool completely coded in scratch with minimum dependancies to check whether a given Username has an Account for it on Instagram or not.
+An OSINT Tool completely coded from scratch with minimum dependancies to check whether a given Username is vacant or has an account created for it on Instagram.
+It is based on the similar Algorithm I created for SocialOSINT.

 ## Features